AdrianaV1999/responsive-skincare-site/README.md

 ## Project Description

-The website features a **responsive design** suitable for all devices, including desktops, tablets, and mobile phones.
+The website features a **responsive design** suitable for all devices, including desktops, tablets and mobile phones.
 It uses **ScrollReveal** to animate page elements as users scroll, providing a dynamic user experience.

 The goal of this project is to demonstrate clean design and functional interactivity, creating a professional showcase for a fictional SkinCare company.